DuMont Television Network: Decline and the end of the network

 Despite its severe financial straits, by 1953 DuMont appeared to be on its way to establishing itself as the third national network. despite a smaller footprint than ABC.
 While DuMont programs aired live on 16 stations, the network could count on only seven primary stations – its three owned-and-operated stations ("O&Os) plus WGN-TV in Chicago, KTTV (channel 11) in Los Angeles, KFEL-TV (channel 2, now KWGN-TV) in Denver, and WTVN-TV (channel 6, now WSYX) in Columbus, Ohio.

 In contrast, by 1953 ABC had a full complement of five O&Os, augmented by nine primary affiliates.
 ABC also had a radio network descended from NBC's Blue Network from which to draw talent, affiliate loyalty, and generate income to subsidize television operations.
 However, ABC had only 14 primary stations, while CBS and NBC had over 40 each.
 By 1951, ABC was badly overextended and on the verge of bankruptcy.
 That year, the company announced a merger with United Paramount Theaters (UPT) (the former theater division of Paramount Pictures, which was spun off as a result of the United States v.
 Paramount Pictures, Inc. antitrust decision), but it was not until 1953 that the FCC approved the merger.

 By this time, DuMont had begun to differentiate itself from NBC and CBS.
 It allowed its advertisers to choose the locations where their advertising ran, potentially saving them millions of dollars.
 By contrast, ABC followed NBC's and CBS's practice of forcing advertisers to purchase a large "must-buy" list of stations, even though it was only a fourth the size of NBC and CBS.

 ABC's fortunes were dramatically altered in February 1953, when the FCC cleared the way for UPT to buy the network.
 The merger provided ABC with a badly needed cash infusion, giving it the resources to mount "top shelf" programming and to provide a national television service on a scale approaching that of CBS and NBC.
-Through UPT president Leonard Goldenson, ABC also gained ties with the Hollywood studios that more than matched those DuMont's producers had with Broadway.
+Through UPT president Goldenson, ABC also gained ties with the Hollywood studios that more than matched those DuMont's producers had with Broadway.

 Realizing that ABC had more resources than they could even begin to match, DuMont officials were receptive to a merger offer from ABC.
 Goldenson quickly brokered a deal with Ted Bergmann, DuMont's managing director, under which the merged network would have been called "ABC-DuMont" until at least 1958 and would have honored all of DuMont's network commitments.
 In return, DuMont would get $5 million in cash, guaranteed advertising time for DuMont sets, and a secure future for its staff.